macuser47/DuckTemplate/files/files/ducks/README.md

 ```

 Note that both id and query values are optional, but an annotation defining
-only an id will case an error if a query string was not previously
+only an id will cause an error if a query string was not previously
 defined for the id.